-If you have a
+If you generate

 As the diagram shows, we get configuration values in the following order:

+- From an environment variable.
 Environment variables, if they exist, override all other values.

 config.local.phpoverride settings in the database.

-From the database.
+- From the database.

 If no value exists in any of those sources, we use either the default value or

+NULL.
 For an example of how this works, see Example of managing system-specific settings.

 Recommended procedure to manage your settings